Nijel Amos: Running career

 At the 2011 African Junior Athletics Championships, Amos ran a Botswana junior 800 metres record of 1:47.28.
 Further improving on his record, Amos finished fifth in the event at the 2011 World Youth Championships in Athletics.

 In 2012, Amos improved his national senior record to 1:43.11 during a race in Mannheim.
 He became champion at the 2012 World Junior Championships in Athletics, finishing in a new championship record of 1:43.79.
-At the 2012 London Olympics, Amos won a silver medal in the men's 800 m event, the first Olympic medal for his country.
+At the 2012 London Olympics, Amos won a silver medal in the men's 800m event, the first Olympic medal for his country.
 His time of 1:41.73 established a new world junior record behind the new world record set by David Rudisha, and is currently tied with Sebastian Coe as the eighth fastest individual in the history of the event.

 After an injury-filled 2013 season, Amos returned to form in 2014.
 At the Prefontaine Classic Diamond League meet, he set a meet record and world-leading time of 1:43.63.
 At the Monaco Diamond League, he again set a meet record and world leading mark of 1:42.45.
-Beating Rudisha for the second time in the season, his performance was the fastest 800 m race since the 2012 Olympic final.
-At the Glasgow Commonwealth Games, Amos won the 800 m gold medal in 1:45.18.
-In the tactical affair, he maneuvered out of a box to pass world record holder David Rudisha in the last 50 metres.
+Beating Rudisha for the second time in the season, his performance was the fastest 800m race since the 2012 Olympic final.
+At the Glasgow Commonwealth Games, Amos won the 800m gold medal in 1:45.18.
+In the tactical affair, he manoeuvred out of a box to pass world record holder David Rudisha in the last 50 metres.

-At the 2016 Rio Olympics, Amos competed in the 800 m and 4 x 400 m relay.
-He finished seventh in his heat in his individual event and did not qualify for the semifinals.
-The Botswana 4 × 400 m relay team finished fifth in the finals.
+At the 2016 Rio Olympics, Amos competed in the 800m and 4 × 400 m relay.
+He finished seventh in his heat in his individual event and did not qualify for the semi-finals.
+The Botswana 4 × 400m relay team finished fifth in the finals.
 Amos was the flag bearer for Botswana during the Parade of Nations.

-He finished fifth in the 800 m at the 2017 World Championships in Athletics in London.
+He finished fifth in the 800m at the 2017 World Championships in Athletics in London.

 Amos ran a 1:42.14 in the summer of 2018 at the Monaco Diamond League meet, taking first place.
-It was his best race in the 800 m since his silver medal effort in the 2012 Olympics.
+It was his best race in the 800m since his silver medal effort in the 2012 Olympics.

-At 2019's Monaco Diamond League, he ran 1:41.89, hitting 600 m at 1:15.22.
+At the 2019 Monaco Diamond League, he ran 1:41.89, hitting 600m at 1:15.22.

-At the delayed 2020 Tokyo Olympics, Amos competed in the 800 m event, finishing first in his heat.
-In the semifinal, he collided with Isaiah Jewett, resulting in them both falling to the ground.
+At the delayed 2020 Tokyo Olympics, Amos competed in the 800m event, finishing first in his heat.
+In the semi-final, he collided with Isaiah Jewett, resulting in them both falling to the ground.
 Jewett helped Amos to his feet in a sportsmanship scene that was later repeated in commercials.
 The two jogged across the finish line, Amos being granted a place in the final by the referee.